nathtiekk/tp/docs/DeveloperGuide.md

        Expected: First person is deleted from the list.
 Details of the deleted person are displayed in the status message.

     1. Test case: `delete 0`<br>
        Expected: No person is deleted.
-Error details are displayed in the status message.
+Error details are displayed in the status message and command entered stays in the command box.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.